Programmes Throughout East Africa

 Our five year programme in Morogoro aims to help 2,500 families learn how to save the little money they have, invest in small businesses and generate profits so that they can support their children, improve their homes and afford essentials such as nutritious food and healthcare.

 We come across powerful stories on a near daily basis, and whilst trends and big picture statistics are important, we also want to show you how your donations make a difference on an individual level.

-Read all about Hamida, one of our earliest clients in Tanzania, by clicking on the image to the right.
+Read all about Hamida, one of our earliest clients in Tanzania.

 Five Talents supported Five Talents Uganda from its inception until 2016, through grant funding and technical support.
 Five Talents has enabled more than 15,000 financially excluded members across 5 dioceses in Uganda to access financial services (savings, loans and insurance) along with training and mentoring.
 Thanks to the recycling of funds as loans are made and repaid again and again, in total an incredible £4.3m has revolved in small (each typically less than £150) loans during this period.
 This represents an enormous boost to rural economies and vulnerable households.